browserengineering/book/book/invalidation.md

         return False
 ```

-With these changes, the descendant dirty bits should now be set
-correctly, and the `layout_needed` approach above should work as long
-as you include all of the protected fields for each layout type.
+Do the same for every other type of layout object.
+In`DocumentLayout`,

-In`DocumentLayout`, you do need to be a little careful, since it
+you do need to be a little careful, since it receives the frame width
-receives the frame width and zoom level as an argument.
-You need to
+and zoom level as an argument; you have to `mark` those fields of
-make sure to `mark` those fields if they changed.
-The `width` changes
-when the `frame_width` changes, here:[^or-protect-them]
+`DocumentLayout` if the corresponding `Frame` variables
+change:[^or-protect-them]

 [^or-protect-them]: We need to mark the root layout object's `width`
     because the `frame_width` is passed into `DocumentLayout`'s